alan-if/alan-docs/README.md

 - https://asciidoctor.org/

 In order to convert the AsciiDoc sources to any format you'll need to install Ruby and the Asciidoctor gem.

+Once you've installed Ruby, you can install the Asciidoctor gem via CLI:

+    gem install asciidoctor

 ### Asciidoctor-fopub